 Far too many students neglect the importance of editing and proofreading their admissions essays.
 You need to ensure that your writing is not only free of grammar and punctuation errors but that it also has natural and appropriate language, flows logically, and contains anecdotes and other content that is more likely impress admissions committees (but, as we mentioned, not in a way that is cliche or forced).
 And as good of a writer as you may be, even the best authors use editors to improve their work and give it that extra layer of polish or extra “oomph.”
 And in fact, an unedited essay is generally far less likely to get you into a great school—this is especially true if English is not your first language or if you have had limited experience writing essays.

-One very accessible solution is to let a professional editing company revise your work—preferably a company that is reputable and employs highly qualified editors but is also affordable and can quickly delivery your edited essay.
+One very accessible solution is to let a professional editing company revise your work—preferably a company that is reputable and employs highly qualified editors but is also affordable and can quickly deliver your edited essay.
 And according to an October 2019 article in Wired.com, the company that currently best meets these standards is Wordvice Editing Service.
 One Wired tech reviewer performed a blind study of four leading editing companies, evaluating them in terms of cost and quality of editing, and Wordvice came out on top.
-Now how’s that for great word of mouth!
+Now, how’s that for great word of mouth!

 But don’t take our word for it.
 Check out our College Admissions Essay Editing Services to find out how professional editing can impact your ability to get into top schools.

 Until you get to that point, follow the above tips and check out our Admissions Writing Resources for further writing assistance.
 Best of luck drafting your admissions essays!